richiewyss/PSLassoSynthNC/README.md

 ## Example

-This is a basic example for running **main()**.
+Below, we provide an example running the full analytic pipeline from PS estimation, PS model selection/undersmoothing, treatment effect estimation, and diagnostic assessment for one simulation run.

+Below, we provide an example for running the full analytic pipeline from PS estimation, PS model selection/undersmoothing, treatment effect estimation, and diagnostic assessment for one simulation run.

 Examples for running each of the helper functions listed above are provided in separate vignettes.

 ``` r
 library(PSLassoSynthNC)